JefferyWlLee/Abalone-BoAI/abalone/readme.txt

     step 1: navigate to the folder where the executable is located step 2: double click the executable

+How to create the executable:
+    step 1: open terminal
+    step 2: run pip install pyinstaller
+    step 3: navigate to the folder where the source code is located step 4: run the command "pyinstaller --onefile --paths=/path/to/your/run_game.py run_game.py" step 5: navigate to the dist folder and run the executable

     Instructions on how to play the game:
     1. user will be prompted with this menu to choose the inital layout.
 Use arrow keys to navigate and enter to select